 It was after six in the evening.
 Hank was relaxing on the beach enjoying the cool sea breeze and the sunshine.
 He wondered if he would hear from Ede.
 He hadn’t been able to stop thinking about her since they met on Friday.
-As he walked past the store, he noticed her standing behind the counter and that was one of the reasons why he popped in.
-The other was the stuff they were selling looked good.
+As he walked past the store, he noticed her standing behind the counter and that was why he popped in.
+And, besides, the stuff they were selling looked good.

 She looked like she had been daydreaming or something and wasn’t even aware that he was even there until he cleared his throat.
 He could see that she was startled and embarrassed.
 She looked to be in her early twenties and was very striking.
 He was immediately attracted to her although he was more than twice her age.